gdemengin/pipeline-logparser/README.md

 ## Known limitations <a name="limitations"></a>

 * calls to `logparser.getLogsWithBranchInfo()` may fail (and cause job to fail) when log is too big (millions of lines, hundreds of MB of logs) because of a lack of heap space
+workarround: use `logparser.writeLogswithBranchInfo` to write logs directly in a file (in node workspace) or `logparser.archiveLogsWithBranchInfo()` to write them directly in run artifacts

 * logs of nested stages (stage inside stage) are not correctly handled in Blue Ocean (Blue Ocean limitation)